 - Can I reuse or donate my C&D waste?

-Yes, materials reused or donated can be used to comply with the CDD program with the proper documentation.
+Yes, materials reused or donated comply with the CDD program, with the proper documentation.
 For additional information, please see Building Permit Holders.

 - How do I receive my refunded deposit for my completed project?